-The last step is our locally and nationally recognized private middle school, which continues helping students master the skills needed to excel in high school and take their place in today’s increasingly competitive world.
+The last step is our private middle school, which continues helping students master the skills needed to excel in high school and take their place in today’s increasingly competitive world.
 Fifth through eighth graders participate in a fully departmentalized, academically rigorous curriculum with dynamic, specialized master level instructors in each subject.
 More emphasis is placed on individual responsibility for academic work.
 Assignments are given further in advance.
 Projects become larger.
 And subjects are integrated across disciplines.

 Unlike large intermediate schools which may be overwhelming, the transition to these grades is easy at Seashore, because we work closely with each student, monitor individual progress and coordinate the timing of tests, projects and homework to keep the course load manageable.

 The diversified curriculum, aligned to exceed National Common Core Standards, includes the classics and contemporary literature, Algebra 1, geometry, chemistry, biology, astronomy, physics, social studies, Spanish, technology, art, music, physical education and swimming.
 To give students a real-life understanding of what is taught in the classroom, there are trips to Columbia University, 9/11 Memorial Museum, Metropolitan Museum Of Art, Museum of Modern Art, Leadership Conference at Brookdale Community College, Science Olympiad, Broadway shows, New Jersey Shakespeare Company Productions, Liberty Science Center, fossil hunting at Poricy Park, Clean Ocean Action Student Summit, Great Adventure Physics Day and more.